2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools

 After completing their Bachelor's Degree, geology graduates from Bloomsburg carry an average student debt load of $26,493.
 The average monthly payment of a loan this size is about $270, assuming that the borrower is on a 10-year repayment plan.

-Oregon State University ranked #9 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools list.
+Oregon State University came in at #9 in this year’s edition of the Most Popular Geological & Earth Sciences Bachelor’s Degree Schools ranking.
 Oregon State is a fairly large public school located in the small city of Corvallis.

 Women make up 70% of the geology majors at the school.